Instances

 Count by Instance Type

-GROUP BY attributes->>'instance_type'
+GROUP BY i.attributes#>>'{instance_type}'

-ORDER BY instance_type
+ORDER BY i.attributes#>>'{instance_type}'

 Find Resources Without Tags

-SELECT address, type
+SELECT address, resource_address

 FROM instances